Ronan Chris Murphy is a multi-genre record producer, engineer and artists that works around the world.

 After leaving Banff, Ronan relocated to Seattle where he worked as an Audio Lead for the Microsoft Network, working on the team that helped pioneer synchronized audio, MIDI and animation on the Internet.
 After a year in the corporate world, he went back to music production and engineering and found himself immersed in the world of progressive rock and bouncing between the U.S. and England for several years.
 During this time Ronan worked on over a dozen albums with King Crimson, as well as albums with the likes of Steve Morse, Terry Bozzio, Steve Stevens, Nels Cline, Tony Levin and The California Guitar Trio, and working on the crew of the G3 tour with Robert Fripp Steve Vai and Joe Satriani (as a tech for Robert Fripp).

 Having musical interests far beyond “prog,” he continues to work with artists from all around the globe in virtually all styles of music.
-Some highlights include producing “Rustic Living for Urbanites” for Pete Teo, which is widely considered one of the most important albums in the Malaysian singer/songwriter scene and spent 3 months in the top 10, recording tracks for legendary Greek singer Alexia, which reached #1 on the Greek jazz charts, and Icelandic art/pop band Soundspell, which was a top 20 album in Iceland.
+Some highlights include producing “Rustic Living for Urbanites” for Pete Teo, which is widely considered one of the most important albums in the Malaysian singer/songwriter scene, spending 3 months in the top 10; recording tracks for legendary Greek singer Alexia, which reached #1 on the Greek jazz charts; and recording “An Ode to the Umbrella” for the Icelandic art/pop band Soundspell, a top 20 album in Iceland.
 His recent production work with GWAR debuted in the Billboard top 50.
 Ronan produces, mixes and masters for clients from around the globe at his Veneto West studio in the mountains just north of Los Angeles, in addition to traveling to work with various artists around the world on a regular basis.

 In addition to producing and engineering full time, Ronan has always been an avid educator.
 In 2003 he launched Recording Boot Camp®, which helped pioneer the concept of the “one week recording school,” presenting workshops around the U.S. and Europe, including the “Italian Villa Boot Camp” in a villa-based studio in North Italy.
 The business presents in-person Recording Boot Camps and Mixing Boot Camps, and a range of online courses.